 - 1. Try to identify them; - 2.
-Follow the recommendations at the end of each species' page; - 3.
-Take photos, note the location (GPS coordinates are nice) and observation date; - 4.
-Report any sighting to Fisheries and Oceans Canada (contact information on the back cover of this booklet).
+Follow the recommendations at the end of each species' sheet; - 3.
+Note the location (GPS co-ordinates are nice) and observation date: - 4.
+Contact a Fisheries and Oceans Canada office (contact information on the back cover of this booklet).